openvideotech/rsl/readme.md

 **Copyright & Disclaimer**

-Copyright © 2021 Netribution Ltd, Nicol Wistreich under a [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
-With thanks to Rich Lott, Aidan Saunders & Silvia Schmidt.
+Copyright © 2021 Nicol Wistreich under a [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
+With thanks to Rich Lott, Mark Boas, Aidan Saunders & Silvia Schmidt.

 THIS WORK IS PROVIDED "AS IS," AND COPYRIGHT HOLDERS MAKE NO REPRESENTATIONS OR WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO, WARRANTIES OF FITNESS FOR ANY PARTICULAR PURPOSE OR THAT THE USE OF THE SYSTEM OR DOCUMENT WILL NOT INFRINGE ANY THIRD PARTY PATENTS, COPYRIGHTS, TRADEMARKS OR OTHER RIGHTS.